How can a creditor enforce a CCJ against my Company

 To explain the options it might be useful to consider an illustrative case study.
 Let’s say that the name of your company is Myco Ltd and that your supplier who has obtained a CCJ against Myco Ltd for £35,000 is called Supplier Ltd. The options open to Supplier Ltd to enforce the CCJ against your company are as follows:

 - Instruct bailiffs or sheriffs to seize assets owned by Myco Ltd. This action and the Court Order is called a warrant of execution.
-More information on this option can be found here.
+More information on this option can be found by clicking on the link.

 - To issue a Court document against Myco Limited’s bankers which instructs that bank (if the account is in credit) to pay, under Order of the Court, the £35,000 to Supplier Ltd without reference to you.
 This type of Court action is called a Garnishee Order or Third Party Debt Order.
-More information on this option can be found here.
+More information on this option can be found by clicking on the link.

-- In the further alternative, Supplier Limited could also serve a statutory demand against Myco Limited as a preliminary to issuing a Winding Up Petition against Myco Ltd. More information on this option can be found here.
+- In the further alternative, Supplier Limited could also serve a statutory demand against Myco Limited as a preliminary to issuing a Winding Up Petition against Myco Ltd. More information on this option can be found by clicking on the link.

 - Alternatively it is also open to Supplier Ltd to issue, via the Court, an application for a charge (a charging order) against any freehold property owned by Myco Limited.
 The effect of a Charging Order when granted is that Supplier Ltd effectively holds a legal mortgage over one of Myco Limited’s properties and can then pursue possession and sale of that property.
-More information on this option can be found here.
+More information on this option can be found by clicking on the link.

 - The directors of Supplier Ltd might, as a further option, obtain an Order of the Court to have the Director of MyCo Ltd examined in Court.
 This is known as an Oral Examination.
 The purpose of an Oral Examination is to determine what properties or other assets are owned by Myco Ltd. Once Supplier Ltd knows what assets Myco Limited owns then Supplier Ltd can better decide which one of the above types of enforcement action is most likely to bear fruit.